0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 done
 ```

-*Analyzing the exploit,* it looks like a bash script given the shebang `#!/bin/bash`
+*Analyzing the exploit,* it looks like a bash script given the shebang `#!/bin/bash`.

 it takes a `url` as the argument and reads a command from the user to include it in the request.

-*since it doesn't look malicious,* we run it and give it the url of the application `http://10.10.10.171/ona/` as its argument
+*since it doesn't look malicious,* we run it and give it the url of the application `http://10.10.10.171/ona/` as an argument

 `./exploit.sh http://10.10.10.171/ona/`